Philippi Guernsey Counselling Service

 How – Our Core Services

-Initial contact is through a dedicated mobile telephone number.
+Initial contact is through the dedicated mobile telephone number.
 If a client needs to contact their counsellor, they do so through that dedicated number to preserve anonymity of the counsellor’s private details.

-The counselling manager will respond to the client within 48 hours and will make an appointment for an initial assessment, lasting an hour, which is arranged at the earliest mutually convenient time.
+The counselling manager will usually respond to the client within 72 hours and will make an appointment for an initial consultation, lasting an hour, which is arranged at the earliest mutually convenient time.

 Counsellors work with clients who have a wide variety of differing needs including: